wkh237/android-jxcore-server/README.md

 # android-jxcore-server

-This is an example which uses [JXcore](http://jxcore.com/home/) to start an [Express](https://github.com/expressjs/express) server on your Android device's 8080 port.
+This is an example which uses [JXcore](http://jxcore.com/home/) to start an [Express](https://github.com/expressjs/express) server on your Android device's 8122 port.
+This server redirect all HTTP requests to www.google.com.

 # Usage